Shrikantpatil2197/Shrikantpatil2197/README.md

 -->

-# I am *Exploring* Machine Learning and Data Science😍
+# I am *Exploring* Machine Learning, Data Science, Signal Processing, IOT, Embedded Systems, Wireless Technology and much more....😍
 **I am currently pursuing Masters in *Signal Processing and Machine Learning* at [National Institute of Technology Surathkal,Karnataka,India](https://www.nitk.ac.in/) (NITK)**

 **Following is the overview of my all GitHub Reapositories(To save your valuable time😀) so that you can directly jump to the required content.**